Home to School Transport Policy (0 to 25 Year Olds)

 3.7 Transport to schools that are not the nearest

 If a place cannot be offered at the nearest suitable school when this has been expressed as one of the preferences, then travel assistance to the next nearest suitable school will be offered.
-Where the Council allocates a school place which is not a preference we will only consider providing Council funded transport if the nearest suitable school was expressed as one of the preferences.
+Where the Council allocates a school place which is not a preference we will only consider providing Council funded travel assistance if the nearest suitable school was expressed as one of the preferences.

 3.8 Home to school transport provision in specific circumstances